romnn/microgpusim/WIP.md

 #### TODO (new plan)
+- extend the trace with other (all?) instructions
+- use relative path to trace file in the kernel launch trace command

+- tests:
+  - add tests for l1 and tag array against reference
-- todo: use testing framework that can execute coverage
+  - use testing framework that can execute coverage
-  - check the coverage for all the branch cases in the L1
+  - check the coverage for all the branch cases
+  - make the coverage somehow visible (in ci?)

 - in the cache test, load the full trace and execute the accesses to l1
+ - todo: where and when is the miss queue emptied?

+- think of interfaces between the components
+  - goal: plug in an analytical model

 - try to move gpgpusim code into many small files into the playground
   - see if we can at least compile the tag array and do some test
     - good starting point

-- BUG: if cargo runs tests in parallel, we poison the stats lock
-  - need to actually use an arc pointer
-  - every component that requires it should have a stats object
 - go back to a more simple model
   - schedule warps deterministically
   - focus on the interface to l1, l2, dram